microsoft/VSExtensibility/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Framework.md

 | ---- | ---- | ----------- |
 | category | [System.String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') | Category identifier. |

-<a name='P-Microsoft-VisualStudio-Extensibility-Definitions-IClientContext-ServiceBrokerClient'></a>
+<a name='P-Microsoft-VisualStudio-Extensibility-IClientContext-ServiceBrokerClient'></a>
 ### ServiceBrokerClient `property`

 ##### Summary

 Gets the service broker instance that can be used by extension methods extending the client context.

-<a name='T-Microsoft-Internal-VisualStudio-Extensibility-Definitions-IClientContextPrivate'></a>
+<a name='T-Microsoft-VisualStudio-Extensibility-IClientContextPrivate'></a>
 ## IClientContextPrivate `type`

 ##### Namespace

-Microsoft.Internal.VisualStudio.Extensibility.Definitions
+Microsoft.VisualStudio.Extensibility

 ##### Summary

 Container for client context at the time of a command invocation.

-<a name='M-Microsoft-Internal-VisualStudio-Extensibility-Definitions-IClientContextPrivate-AsDictionary'></a>
+<a name='M-Microsoft-VisualStudio-Extensibility-IClientContextPrivate-AsDictionary'></a>
 ### AsDictionary() `method`

 ##### Summary